LordMcFly/Dragonglass-launcher/README.md

 # Final word
-I tried to made the code user friendly with each main component separated in a different file and comments separating sections for easy editing.
+I tried to made the code easily editable with each main component separated in a different file and for each file comments separating sections.
 Feel free to use and modify this as you will and I hope it will prove useful to some of you!

 # Credits